ibm-cloud-docs/containers/cs_istio_update.md

-## Updating to 1.23 and earlier minor versions of the Istio add-on
+## Updating to a minor version of the Istio add-on
 {: #istio_minor}

 Before you begin:

+If you are updating from 1.23 or earlier to 1.24 and later, reference [Updating from version 1.23 to 1.24 of the Istio add-on](/docs/containers?topic=containers-istio-update#istio_minor_124) instead.
+The upgrade from 1.23 to 1.24 requires some additional migration steps.
+Afterward completing those steps, the minor upgrades can follow this shorter process.

 Review the [prerequisites](#istio-update-prereq) that apply to all version updates.

 To update the minor version of the Istio add-on:

-1. Review the current version of your Istio add-on.
-    ```sh
-    kubectl get iop managed-istio -n ibm-operators -o jsonpath='{.metadata.annotations.version}'
-    ```
-    {: pre}

 1. Review the available Istio add-on versions.
     ```sh